BioforestChain/developer.bfmeta.com/en/API_Reference/PC_full_node/Interface_list/transaction.md

 ```
 ## 19 token delegation event
 ### 19.1 Create an token delegation event
+- Introduction
+    - Experimental interface, currently not recommended for use
+    - Freeze a certain asset on the chain, and specify which accounts' confirmations are required and the number of confirmations
+    - When the number of confirmations reaches the specified number, the witnessed assets will be transferred to the specified account
 - The full name of the interface：`trTrustAsset`
 - Interface abbreviation：`ttra`
 - Callable methods：`Http,Websocket,command line`